Family-Based Immigration Visas

 We bring your family members (spouse, parents, brothers, and sisters) to the USA.
-We can work with consulates in all the World!
+We work with consulates all over the World!

 Sponsored family immigration involves a qualifying relative (a USC or LPR) who files a petition to sponsor a family member who may qualify for permanent residence (also known as a “green card”) In general, a family-based residence is limited to children, spouses and parents of a US citizen or lawful permanent resident .
 If the sponsor is petitioning for his/her parents the applicant must be at least 21 years old.
 If the application is for a child, the child must be under 21 years of age at the time of filing.
 For immigration purposes, a “child” includes a stepchild, adoptive child, children born out of wedlock and legitimized children.
 This special definition of “child” generates benefits not only for the “child“ but also the parents and the brothers of the “child”.